 - A welcome screen will appear.
 In the welcome screen click on Next

-- Now, select the document from which you want to extract the images from by clicking on the folder icon beside the document In the dialog box which appears, locate your file and click on Open button.
+- Now, select the document from which you want to extract the images by clicking on the folder icon beside the document In the dialog box which appears, locate your file and click on the Open button.

 - Then, select the Output Folder.
 This is the folder where you want your images to be extracted.
 If you want to create a new folder at the destination, you need to tick the “Create a folder here” checkbox.
 Now, click on the Next

-- The next screen which is displayed is the Ready to Start Click on the Start Button to start with the extraction process.
+- The next screen which is displayed is the Ready to Start Click on the Start Button to start the extraction process.

 - On clicking Start, the extraction process starts and the images are extracted to the destination folder.

 - Once the process is complete, you can view the extracted images by clicking on the link “Click Here to open the destination folder” in the Finished Screen.
-Clicking this link will open the folder and al the extracted images will be displayed here.
+Clicking this link will open the folder and all the extracted images will be displayed here.